MSc Trauma Sciences (Military and Humanitarian), MSc Orthopaedic Trauma Science

 Year Two:

-The second year starts with a Research Methods module prior to commencement of the Dissertation.
+The second year starts with a Research Methods module prior to the commencement of the Dissertation.

 This research project has been designed to enable MSc students to prepare their dissertations for publication by the end of the programme.